 Located along the Atlantic Ocean and the Gulf of Guinea, Ghana is recognized globally for its unique cultures, particularly the Kente.
 Ghana also played a major role during the trans-Atlantic slave trade era.
 The Ghanaian government has done a good in preserving some of these historic monuments and relics.
-From monuments that are now part of UNESCO World Heritage sites to ancient tribes, Ghana has a lot of historic sites that bring up some strong emotions.
-If you love antiquities, plan to visit the following historic sites when you visit Ghana.
+Without that, there will be no historic sites in Ghana for us to visit.

 #1 – The Traditional Buildings of The Asante Kingdom

-The Ashanti Kingdom was a great force to reckon with in the 18th century and still remain influential to this day in Ghana.
+The Ashanti Kingdom was a great force to reckon with in the 18th century and still remains influential to this day in Ghana.
 Their militaristic nature allowed them to control large areas with significant gold deposits.
 They ruled a vast area of present-day Ghana before the arrival of the Europeans in 1806.

 #2 – Jamestown Lighthouse

 The Jamestown lighthouse has an imposing height of 28 meters.
 From the summit, you will get a bird’s eye view of the Ussher Fort, the Bukom district, and the James Fort.
-Jamestown is today a popular tourist destination and one of the important historic sites in Ghana.
+Jamestown is today a popular tourist destination and one of the most important historic sites in Ghana.

 #3 – Forts and Castles, Volta, Greater Accra, Central and Western Region

-This is the second UNESCO World Heritage Sites in Ghana.
-These fortified trading posts were built between the 15th and 18th century.
+This is the second UNESCO World Heritage Site in Ghana.
+These fortified trading posts were built between the 15th and 18th centuries.
 These magnificent buildings span about 500 km, sandwiched between the coast of Beyin in the west and Keta in the east.

 #4 – Kakum National Park

 This national park dates back to 1931 but it was not until 1992 that it became a national park.
 The park covers an area of 357 km sq.
-The major attraction of this park is the canopy walkway.
-This is the first of its kind in Africa.
-It is also one of the only three locations in the continent with a similar walkway of length up to 350 meters.
-The walkway links six gigantic trees and reaches a height of forty meters above the floor of the forest.
-Other features of the park include hardwood trees of heights up to 65m, medical plants, and the Sun Bird Trail.
-Majority of tourists want to have a feel of the walkway.
-Therefore, if you are planning to visit this park, arrive on time.
+The major attraction of this park is the canopy walkway, the first of its kind in Africa.

 #5 – Paga Nania

 This is one of the historic sites in Ghana that attracts lots of visitors.
 The Ghana Tourist Board in 2008 announced it earned about $500 million from tourists visiting this area.
 The origin of this slave camp dates back to 1704.

 #6 – Lake Bosomtwe

-This lake is sacred according to the Ashanti people.
+This lake is sacred, according to the Ashanti people.
 The people believe the souls of the dead converge here to bid their farewell to the goddess Asase Ya.
 This lake is over 1.07 million years old.
-Firstly, Lake Bosomtwe is till date the only natural lake in Ghana.
+Interestingly, Lake Bosomtwe is to date the only natural lake in Ghana.

 #7 – Holy Trinity Cathedral

 The most remarkable feature of this fortress-like structure is the rectangular bell tower.
 The church is not only a place of worship but also one of the historic sites in Ghana that tourists want to visit.
 The resident tranquility within the walls is a respite from the bustling city noise.

 #8 – Salaga Slave Market

 The name Salaga is a derivation from “Salgi”, a Dagomba word meaning “To get used to a place”.
 The Salaga market was an important trading route linking the northern and southern Sahel.
-Its location in East Gonja district is strategic making it an important trading route for agricultural products.
+Its location in the East Gonja district makes it an important trading route for agricultural products.

 #9 – Gwollu Slave Defense Wall